michaelwodka/outlook-calendar-sfdc-sync/README.md

 # Getting Started
 You will need to install several python libraries to get this project running on your local machine.
 ```
 from tkinter import *                                   # for Tkinter GUI application
 import tkinter as tk                                    # for Tkinter GUI application
-import os
+import os                                               # for opening and closing files
 import datetime as dt                                   # for using calendar dates as values
 from dateutil.relativedelta import relativedelta        # for adding/subtracting dates from each other
 import pytz                                             # for setting timezones for dates
-from openpyxl import load_workbook # for downloading pandas table into Excel workbook
+from openpyxl import load_workbook                      # for downloading Pandas table into Excel workbook
-import win32com.client # for running Excel and Outlook from Python
+import win32com.client                                  # for running Excel and Outlook applications from Python
-import win32api # for creating Windows messages
+import win32api                                         # for creating Windows pop-up messages
 import xlrd                                             # for retrieving data from Excel cells
 from simple_salesforce import Salesforce                # for running API calls to Salesforce
 import pandas as pd                                     # for creating Pandas tables in Python
-from openpyxl.styles import Font, Color, PatternFill # for making design edits in Excel works
+from openpyxl.styles import Font, Color, PatternFill    # for making design edits (color, font) in Excel workbook
 import win32timezone                                    # for setting timezones for dates
 ```
 # License
 See the LICENSE file for license rights and limitations (MIT).